Tribal Health Scholars

 Eligibility

-• You must be in high school (open to freshman, sophomores, juniors & seniors)
+• Must be in high school

 Concerned about transportation or access to wifi?
 Contact Katie at murpkati@ohsu.edu or Isaac at butleris@ohsu.edu